sutarrohit/MovieInfo/README.md

 # Movie App
-### Movie App is a web application that allows users to browse and search for movies by genre and category, as well as view cast information and ratings.
-It is built with Next.js, Node.js, Redux Toolkit and CSS.
+### Movie App is a web application that allows users to browse and search for movies by genre and category, as well as view cast information and ratings. <br/>It is built with Next.js, Node.js, Redux Toolkit and CSS.

 ## Features
 - Browse movies by popular, top rated, upcoming and now playing categories